Diederia/Diederick-Calkoen-pset6/README.md

 * 10684883
 * 09-12-2016

-* In this app the user could search for recipes by ingridients or names and add it to a favoritelist.
+* In this app the user could search for recipes by ingredients or names and add it to a favorite list.
 The app uses the recipepuppy api to get the information.
 If the user clicks on a specific recipe details of the recipe is showed and the link to the source website.
-To use the app you first need to create a account.
-You will stayed loggid afterwards.
+To use the app you first need to create an account.
+You will stay logged in when you exit the app.

 * Login screen: